Coogee Media

 Coogee Baths [Wylies Baths] , 1907 by Arthur Streeton

 The three artists met and painted together often towards the end of the 19th century, influencing each others' work and building a close bond of friendship.
 One intriguing question is "Where did they stay when they painted at Coogee?"
 Perhaps they lodged at Baden Baden Hotel adjacent to what is now Dunningham Reserve and at the time run by the publican and artist Louis Frank, who also painted views of Coogee.
 It would be interesting to know if they met and discussed art?
-Frank's work, though, tends to have a more European perspective, lacking the intensity of light displayed in the work of the three Impressionists.
+Louis Frank's work, though, tends to have a more European perspective, lacking the intensity of light displayed in the work of the three Impressionists.

 The Impressionists' Seat Sculpture

-A bronze sculpture was created by local artist Eileen Slarke in 2005 to commemorate the work of the three Impressionists at Coogee It bears portraits of the three artists and sits high off the ground, but passerbys often take the opportunity to climb up on it and take in the view, much like it was in the late 19th century when painted by Conder, Roberts and Streeton.
+A bronze sculpture was created by local artist Eileen Slarke in 2005 to commemorate the work of the three Impressionists at Coogee.
+It bears portraits of the three artists and sits high off the ground, but passerbys often take the opportunity to climb up on it and take in the view, much like it was in the late 19th century when painted by Conder, Roberts and Streeton.
 It was unveiled by the Mayor of Randwick on 5th April 2009.

 Impressionists' Seat at Dunningham Reserve Coogee